imteekay/react-testing-library-recipes/README.md

 ## Queries

-A recipe to understand how to use the React Testing Library queries API.
+Recipes to understand how to use the React Testing Library queries API.

 - [findBy](./src/tests/findBy.test.js)
 - [getBy](./src/tests/getBy.test.js)